DoggyArm/arucoCubeGen/README.md

 This project went through several geometry iterations driven by **actual slicer layer inspection**, not theory.

-### 1. Flat internal roof + bridge tricks (rejected)
+### 1. Flat internal roofs and bridges (rejected)
-- Long internal bridges *can* print, but slicers introduce:
+- Long bridges *sometimes* print, but slicers introduce:
-  - inconsistent anchoring
+  - unpredictable anchoring
-  - unpredictable bridge ordering
+  - bridge ordering artifacts
   - sudden unsupported paths
-- Result: visually acceptable in previews, unreliable in real prints.

 **Lesson:** slicer heuristics are not guarantees.

 ---

 ### 2. Attic roofs, corbels, stepped supports (rejected)
-- Slopes and corbels reduced bridge length, but:
+- Reduced bridge span but:
-  - introduced asymmetry between faces
-  - caused sudden geometry “pop-in” at specific layers
+  - caused geometry “pop-in” at specific layers
   - still produced floating cantilevers at corners

 **Lesson:** partial support is worse than continuous support.

 ---

-### 3. Open top with miter-only seating (kept)
+### 3. Miter-only seating (kept)
-- Top slot made **identical to side slots**
+- Slots made identical on all faces
-- Flat slot floor removed
+- Flat ledges removed
-- Plate seats purely on the **45° mitered walls**
+- Both cube and plates seat on **45° mitered walls only**

-**Lesson:** flat ledges are not required for plate seating.
+**Lesson:** flat ledges are unnecessary and harmful for print reliability.

 ---

 ### 4. Continuous 45° perimeter ramp (final)
 - Added **material only below the top slot floor**
-- Ramp starts lower and moves inward gradually
+- Ramp grows inward gradually, layer by layer
-- No layer ever introduces a new unsupported perimeter
+- No layer introduces a new unsupported perimeter

 **Lesson:**
 > If a feature appears suddenly at one layer, it will fail.